 6838 Hollywood Blvd., Hollywood, CA 90028

 Originally opened in 1926, the El Capitan has been restored to provide all who come a completely enchanting movie-going experience.
 In addition to state-of-the-art cinematic technology, the El Capitan also usually includes pre-show entertainment as well as prop and/or costume exhibits.
-It is also an exclusive first-run theatre for Walt Disney Pictures, which means it’s currently showing, Thor: Love and Thunder.
+It is also an exclusive first-run theatre for Walt Disney Pictures, which means it’s currently showing, Elemental 3D.

 Hollywood Walk of Fame